Jack bolted from

 Maxwell said, his voice commanding.

 that one of our recently hired servants is responsible for Rosemary's

 abduction."
 His gaze returned to Rosemary's tent.
-"Daf, can
+"Daf, can you

 She nodded solemnly.

-others.
-He was fully dressed except for his coat.
+fully dressed except for his coat.
 "Are you saying Lady Rosemary is

 missing?
 Are you sure she's not just gone exploring?
-Didn't
+Didn't she express a

-vile person slashed through the back of her tent and apparently carried
+person slashed through the back of her tent and apparently carried her

 Arbuthnot's eyes narrowed, and he uttered a curse.

-yourself.
-I was just as close to her tent as you were, and I slept right
+I was just as close to her tent as you were, and I slept right through

 "Dear God, I hope she's not intended for white